Cooking, Sex, & Everything In Between

 Our feelings start the morning with espresso kisses and buttered toast with fresh fruit and champagne.
 Together lost completely.
 Why breakfast in bed maintains the allure that it does: There are no clothes necessary to dine this way.

 It starts with a feeling deeper inside.
-A low rumble, asking, not begging yet but soon, to be satiated.
+A low rumble, asking to be satiated.
 This leads to the heat of the fire on the stove.
 This sets the mind and body in motion.
 It creates a shiver.
 The blast of the refrigerator and all the colors inside.
 The sound of cupboards opening, closing.
-The faucet.
-The sun, behind.
-Our breath, in front.
-The skillet on the stove getting hotter.
-Red rings, sizzling, sending smoke into the air.
-The cold metal of silverware that makes you wonder, if only for a moment, if it might be better to just eat with your hands.
-Reach deeper.
-A dash of salt, a little sugar.
-More.
-Push everything aside.
-The table covered in mixing bowls and melting butter.
+The faucet running, the sun behind us.
+The skillet on the stove getting hotter, rings of fire, sizzling, sending smoke into the air.
+The cold metal of silverware that makes you wonder, for a moment, if it might be better to just eat with your hands.
+Reach for salt and sugar, the table covered in mixing bowls and melting butter.

 There’s a German word that helps to describe this particular brand of anticipation – one which has no real English equivalent or translation: